Manishak798/Dive-to-Dev_Hacktoberfest23/README.md

 ## Code of Conduct

 To ensure a safe and inclusive environment for all contributors, please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Code Review

+A maintainer will review your PR, provide feedback, and may request changes.
+Please be responsive to any comments or feedback during the review process.

+## Contribution Guidelines

+- Ensure that your code is well-documented, and add comments as necessary.
+- Follow the project's coding style and conventions.
+- Do not include any unnecessary or unrelated changes in your PR.
+- Be respectful and considerate when participating in discussions and addressing feedback.

 ## Questions and Support